abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 There are a few places in the discourses in which the Buddha is asked for a way to formulate these teachings in a very succinct way.
-In the scriptures the Buddha says that all *dhamma*s—*sabbe dhamma*—are not to be clung to, all *dhamma*s are not worthy of holding on to, all *dhamma*s are not to be attached to.
-All things, all *dhamma*s with a small “d,” are not worthy of clinging.
-That’s a very simple phrase that’s helpful for practice, especially in terms of mettā bhāvanā.
+In the scriptures the Buddha says that all *dhammas*—*sabbe dhammā*—are not to be clung to, all *dhammas* are not worthy of holding on to, all *dhammas* are not to be attached to.
+All things, all *dhammas* with a small “d,” are not worthy of clinging.
+That’s a very simple phrase that’s helpful for practice, especially in terms of mettā-bhāvanā.
 If we get entangled in the obstructions that come up in the mind or try to analyze and figure them out too much, they hook us in.

 The answer is to be able to come from that place of “all things are not to be clung to.”
-Maybe there is a mood of distraction, irritation, or confusion, but all *dhamma*s are not to be clung to.
+Maybe there is a mood of distraction, irritation, or confusion, but all *dhammas* are not to be clung to.
 Then we need to bring into being the cultivation of loving-kindness, which is an expansive, wholesome quality that we ultimately have to let go of.
 But again, it’s a useful bridge to putting our effort and attention into